dkpro/dkpro-jowkl/index.md

 #   image_fullwidth: "header_unsplash_12.jpg"
 header-1:
     title: Java OmegaWiki Library
-    text: A free, Java-based application programming interface that allows to access all information in the free, multi-lingual online dictionary [OmegaWiki][1].
+    text: A free, Java-based application programming interface that allows to access all information in the free, multi-lingual online dictionary.
 Core features: fast and efficient access to OmegaWiki, direct access to OmegaWiki database dumps, no preprocessing necessary, language independent.

 ---